Aleksandr Kogan (scientist): After Cambridge Analytica

 During the fallout in 2018, it was reported that Kogan had become the CEO of a start-up called Philometrics, a data analytics firm aiming to apply AI to online surveys.
 This company was co-founded by Kogan in 2015, while he was still at Cambridge.

 From 2019-2023, Kogan worked as the Chief technology officer of the automated customer service company HiOperator alongside his wife and company chief executive officer Elizabeth Tsai.
 HiOperator has received over $1.25 million from 43 North, a Buffalo, New York accelerator program founded by Empire State Development and the State of New York intended to bring technology-related businesses and employment opportunities to the Western New York region.

 Personal life

-Kogan married entrepreneur Elizabeth Tsai in Singapore in 2015.
+Kogan married entrepreneur Crystal Chia in Singapore in 2015.
 For several years after their marriage, they both used the surname "Spectre", which they chose to reflect their "belief in both religion and science".